-Fig. 1 Dendrogram of 16S rRNA gene sequence relatedness, showing that strain 21 is phylogenetically closely related to members of the genus Oceanomonas, and shares 99% 16S rRNA gene sequence similarity with Oceanomonas doudoroffii DSM 7028T.
+Fig. 1 Dendrogram of 16S rRNA gene sequence relatedness, showing that strain 21 is phylogenetically closely related to members of the genus Oceanimonas, and shares 99% 16S rRNA gene sequence similarity with Oceanomonas doudoroffii DSM 7028T.
 Numbers at branching points refer to bootstrap values (500 re-samplings).

-live bacterial From the challenge experiments, a dose of 1×10^{6} CFU/mL of strain 21 was able to cause 100 % mortalities within 3 days, and had an LD50 value as low as 1.0×10^4 CFU/mL, while the other 3 strains were classified as weak virulent with LD50 values ranging from 1.0 $\times 10^6$ CFU mL-1 to 1.0 $\times 10^7$ CFU mL-1, and the remaining 25 isolates were classified as a-virulent with LD50 values greater than 1.0×10^8 CFU mL-1.
+From the live bacterial challenge experiments, a dose of 1×10^6 CFU/mL of strain 21 was able to cause 100 % mortalities within 3 days, and had an LD50 value as low as 1.0×10^4 CFU/mL, while the other 3 strains were classified as weak virulent with LD50 values ranging from 1.0×10^6 CFU mL-1 to 1.0×10^7 CFU mL-1, and the remaining 25 isolates were classified as a-virulent with LD{50} values greater than 1.0×10^8 CFU mL^{-1} .
 This is well correlated with the severity of the actual outbreak of post-larval disease as only about 90% of the mortality occurred in that particular outbreak and about 50 post-larvae were still retained on nearly every bio-film after the administrations of antibiotics.

-Furthermore, the same bacterium could be re-isolated from moribund/whitened post-larvae after bacterial challenge and similar gross signs (turning white and falling off diatom films) in the post-larvae of abalone H. diversicolor supertexta as that observed in natural outbreaks.
+Furthermore, the same bacterium could be re-isolated from moribund/whitened post-larvae after bacterial challenge and similar gross signs (turning white and falling off diatom films) in the post-larvae of abalone Haliotis diversicolor supertexta as that observed in natural outbreaks.

 The threat of Oceanomonas doudoroffii is mainly to post-larval stages and thus prevention of infection by O. doudoroffii is essential to eliminate this threat.
 Strain 21 was susceptible to 10 and moderately susceptible to 1 of the 16 chemotherapeutic agents examined, as shown in Table 3.
 This result suggests the possibility of employing some appropriate chemotherapeutic agents in disease control.
-However, it must be pointed out that some of the antibiotics tested, including chloramphenicol, are prohibited for use for in aquaculture, so the long term. environmental friendly strategies are required to the prevent disease outbreaks on abalone farms.
-A possible alternative to the use of antibiotics may be the application of probiotics, especially since Macey and Coyne (2005) demonstrated improved growth and increased disease resistance in
+However, it must be pointed out that some the antibiotics tested. including chloramphenicol, are prohibited for use in aquaculture, so for the long environmental friendly strategies required to the prevent disease outbreaks on abalone farms.
+A possible alternative to the use of antibiotics may be the application of probiotics, especially since Macey and Coyne (2005) demonstrated improved growth and increased disease resistance in Haliotis midae, after treating the culture system with probiotics.